Man killed, woman injured in shooting on York Road in North Baltimore

 BALTIMORE -- A man died and a woman was injured in a shooting Thursday night in North Baltimore, police said.

 Officers responded shortly after midnight to the 5400 block of York Road for a reported shooting.
-Soon after, a 25-year-old man and 26-year-old woman walked into an area hospital, police said.
+Soon after, a 25-year-old man and 26-year-old woman arrived an area hospital, police said.

 The man was pronounced dead at the hospital, while the woman is in stable condition, police said.